gully/decotengu/doc/info.rst

    dive data saving in a CSV file and plotting of the data.
 #.
 Highly configurable (surface pressure, ascent rate, descent rate, meter
    to bar conversion constants, etc.).
+#.
+Supported various alternative implementations for performance and
+   accuracy comparison purposes

+   #.
+For decompression calculations without exponential function.
+   #.
+For decompression calculations using fixed precision type.
+   #.
+Naive algorithms implemented by some dive computers and diving
+      software.

 Installation
 ------------